Geutg/MMmultilayer/Tool/tool_info.md

 Tool Snapshot
 =============

-This section is here so that next time i have to work on this tool, getting up to speed will be easier.
+This section is here so that next time I have to work on this tool, getting up to speed will be easier.